 3. No Central Authority

 Now because DApps are decentralized, they don’t depend on a single server, and therefore, there is no central point of failure.
-The data stored in DApps is allowed to be decentralized across all its nodes, which are independent of each other.
+The data stored in DApps are allowed to be decentralized across all its nodes, which are independent of each other.

 In case one node fails, it doesn’t affect the other nodes and they run on the network accordingly.
 There are different types of decentralized database systems, such as Interplanetary File System (IPFS), BitTorrent, and independent DHTs, which can be used to create DApps with this feature.

-Classification of DApps
+Classification of Blockchain-based DApps

 According to the Ethereum white paper, DApps can be classified into three different types.
 Let’s talk about them one-by-one: